xiaojieliu123/xiaojieliu12.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Ph.D. candidate in Managerial Economics and Strategy at Northwestern University Kellogg School of Management.
+My research interests include business cycle and growth.
+In my research, I propose minimalist theory to explain empirically documented phenomena.

+I will be on the 2024-2025 job market.